Tag Archives: busk

 Overall I think this experiment turned out much nicer than I had anticipated, and I think I will use this as a sleeping corset in the future!
 However I do need to practice my “finishing” of corsets, even when they’re experiments or prototypes.

-How to Fasten your Corset Busk
+How to Fasten a Tricky or Difficult Corset Busk

 Depending on the brand, some corsets have trickier busks than others.
 I have some corsets that clasp up in two seconds, while other ones I’ve struggled for 5-10 minutes to get those last few knobs and loops to match up.
 Sometimes I would bend the busk this way and that way, or lay down on the floor, or end up doing some kind of strange acrobatics to clasp up the busk… usually by the end of the struggle, I’d be exhausted and sweaty.